 At the top end, this histogram looks similar to the previous one; the curves all fall to the bottom before we reach the right-hand edge.
 But at the bottom end, it's a different story.
 The red, green and black curves all tail off very nicely right at the left edge, but the blue curve is just starting to come down when it hits the left edge, and then it spikes upward at the very left.
 That tells us that there are quite a few pixels which registered as having no blue whatsoever, but which probably did in fact contain some blue information that would have continued the downward slope of the blue curve prior to the spike.

-Together, these facts tell us the photo is probably underexposed; the whitest areas could be increased in brightness without losing much, if any, highlight detail, while the darkest parts may be suffering a loss of shadow detail.
+Together, these facts tell us the photo is probably underexposed; the brightest areas could be increased in brightness without losing much, if any, highlight detail, while the darkest parts may be suffering a loss of shadow detail, particularly in shades of dark blue.
 This is an issue that might be hard to see looking at the photo onscreen, but might be immediately obvious in a high-quality print; so before wasting your time making that print, check the histogram!
-As to what to do about it, the shadow detail that is lost is lost for good; it cannot be regained in Photoshop because the information was never recorded by the camera's CCD.
+As to what to do about it, the shadow detail that is lost is lost for good; it cannot be regained in Photoshop because the information is simply not present.
 Shooting the photo as a "raw" image might have allowed the brightness to be adjusted, since raw images contain more information than JPEGs and TIFFs; or shooting a "bracket" of exposures at the scene, with different exposure levels, would probably have provided a shot whose exposure was better.
 If you can't reshoot the photo, you might simply expand the curves a bit in PhotoReviewer, bringing the brightest pixels up to white so the distant snow has more punch; that is a greater concern than the lack of shadow detail in the distant trees, probably.